Creativity in all its forms is exploding now, so gifts that let them explore what they can make–or make happen–are perfect.

 Think of this awesome make-your-own-marble-adventure set as a reward for the kid who’s moved beyond the all-things-shall-go-into-my-mouth stage.
 (Just so long as said kid didn’t take the all-things-shall-go-into-my-nose detour.)

 A giant leap for little humankind!
-Anyone can wear the NASA tee, but this set — which boasts two figures, a rocket, a launch structure, a repair robot, mechanical tools, a computer, and working lights and sounds — is for legit astronauts-to-be only.
+Anyone can wear the NASA tee, but this set is for legit astronauts-to-be only.
 Tang for everyone!

 Every kid loves to channel her inner artist with this classic, light-up peg toy, and rare is the mom who can resist channeling her inner child and joining in the fun.
 Unlike the old skool version, the modern-day edition includes blinking, pulsing, and random light-flashing modes.
 Rave on, baby.